sahana-manju/Aging_Signs_Detection/README.md

 ### Steps to Run the App

 1. Clone the Repository
 2. Please run the integrated_app_deployment.ipynb file to run the app

+## References
+ Please refer to this link to learn about EfficientDet https://colab.research.google.com/drive/1ZmbeTro4SqT7h_TfW63MLdqbrCUk_1br